Want Your SEO Strategy To Work? Do These Things First

 The blogosphere is full of no shortage of SEO tips, tricks, and hacks.
 But the best strategy in the world won’t make a difference if you don’t do foundational SEO work beforehand.

 What is foundational SEO?
-It’s basically the idea that, before you implement a strategy, you should do some homework.
+It’s basically the idea that, before you implement an SEO strategy, you should do some homework.

 At IntuitSolutions, we break SEO down into phases.
 Before we create and implement a strategy, we do preliminary work, such as ensuring that your site can be accessed by Google, researching your existing SEO standing, and doing a technical tuneup of your site.